EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 Notice that this final model performs better then any of the models we have tried so far in this chapter, Chapter \@ref(dldnn), and Chapter \@ref(dllstm).

 <div class="rmdnote">
-<p>For this particular dataset of short text blurbs, a CNN model able to learn local features performed the best, better than either a densely connected neural network or an LSTM.</p>
+<p>For this particular data set of short text blurbs, a CNN model able to learn local features performed the best, better than either a densely connected neural network or an LSTM.</p>
 </div>

 ## Summary {#dlcnnsummary}